sf-mud-turtles-2015/intro-to-rspec/readme.md

 # Introduction to Testing, BDD, and RSpec

+### Pairing Discussion
+- What went well?
+- What was difficult?
+- Checking in with your pair
+- Giving and receiving feedback

 ### Why Do We Care About Testing?
 - Programatically specify behavior
 - Ensure program correctness